forensic-architecture/models/58 - The Killing of Mark Duggan/README.md

 | MD_Site Context.blend | The buildings and streetscape in the surrounding area. |
 | MD_Mark Duggan Body.blend | The body of Mark Duggan including shot lines and bullet entry and exit wounds. |
 | MD_CO19 Officers.blend | The bodies of the CO19 firearms officers. |

-In order to open these files you will need to download [Blender](https://www.blender.org/download/).
-You will need to download all the files into the same folder to use the Main Animation file.

 ## Main Animation